Top 10 Must-Read Horror Books for Halloween

 Overview and Plot Summary

 Published in 2014, Bird Box is a gripping post-apocalyptic horror novel.
-In this world, seeing unseen entities drives people insane and causes widespread chaos.

-The story follows Malorie, a mother, and her two young children as they try to survive in this terrifying world.
 They must keep their eyes covered with blindfolds to avoid seeing these dangerous beings.
 Every step they take is filled with fear and uncertainty.

 The Terror of the Unseen:

 Bird Box makes the most of the fear of the unknown.
 By never showing the entities, the book keeps you on edge and heightens the suspense.
-The constant worry about what’s out there and the need to stay blindfolded create a tense and gripping atmosphere.

 This novel pulls you into a world where fear is hidden and ever-present.
-If you want a story that keeps you anxious and intrigued, Bird Box will give you a truly memorable reading experience.
+If you want a story that keeps you anxious and intrigued, Bird Box will give you a memorable reading experience.

 “The Exorcist” by William Peter Blatty